wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***What's your opinion of the technical workshop?
 Did you enjoyed it, and why?***

+The technical workshop, especially for arduino is very interesting.
+It managed to *seduce* me to learn more about it.

 ***What's your opinion of the talk session?
 Which of the talk that you like and why?***